yasufumy/keras_qanet/README.md

-# Baselines for SQuAD
+# Light QANet for SQuAD

-This is baseline models for SQuAD.
+This is a lighter QANet for SQuAD.
 All models are implemented by Keras.

 ## Description